 For more information on WNS and the federally endangered Indiana bat, click on the following links:

-In response to a growing concern for bat populations in Indiana affected by WNS, the Indiana Department of Natural Resources (DNR) has closed public access to caves, sinkholes, tunnels, and abandoned mines on DNR-owned land until further notice.
-Exceptions to the closure are select caves at Spring Mill State Park, Cave River Valley Natural Area, and McCormick’s Creek State Park.
-This action, made in consultation with the U.S. Fish and Wildlife Service in 2009, was a preemptive step in an attempt to slow the spread of the deadly fungus that causes WNS.
-The fungus can be transported from cave to cave on the boots and clothing of people, as well as by the bats.
+In response to a growing concern for bat populations affected by WNS in Indiana, the Indiana Department of Natural Resources (IDNR) closed public access to caves, sinkholes, tunnels and abandoned mines on IDNR-owned land in 2009.
+This action, made in consultation with the U.S. Fish and Wildlife Service, was a preemptive step in an attempt to slow the spread of the deadly fungus that causes WNS.
+The fungus can be transported from cave to cave on the boots and clothing of people, as well as by bats.